• Skip to main content

 By Eddy Ancinas

-Online: BOOKSHOP.ORG | BARNES & NOBLE | AMAZON | BOOKS-A-MILLION
+Online: BOOKSHOP.ORG | BARNES & NOBLE | AMAZON | AUDIBLE |

 EDDY ANCINAS and two women friends join a seven-day horseback trek in the Peruvian Andes that will take them on an ancient Inca trail—over a 15,000 foot pass and down into the jungle, where a train will stop and take them to Machu Picchu—however…